tierra/wp-vagrant/README.md

 run the following:

 ```
-cd /vagrant/wordpress
-npm install
+cd /vagrant/wordpress && npm install && grunt
-grunt
 ```

-With the boxes started, you can reach them at one of these locations:
+With any of the boxes started, you can reach them at these locations:

 * http://wordpress-php52.local/
 * http://wordpress-php53.local/